-Co-director of the typography magazine Pied de Mouche, Brice Ammar-Khodja is also co-founder of the collective of artists and designers 2920g.
+Co-director of the typography magazine Pied de Mouche, Brice Ammar-Khodja is also involved in creating workshops and educational tools for the general public.

 His works have been exhibited at Centre Pompidou, Biennale internationale du Design, la Cité internationale des Arts, V2_Institute for Unstable Media, Musée historique de la Ville de Strasbourg, and Modulab.